 Although Valley Drive is best driven in a high-clearance vehicle, plenty of people drive the loop in rental cars and other standard passenger vehicles.
 Take it slow, and you should do fine.
 However, if the first stretch of rocky, rutted road convinces you to change your mind about the drive, just return to the visitor center and book a jeep or van tour and let someone else pay the repair bills.
 Along the loop drive, you’ll pass 11 very scenic viewpoints that provide ample opportunities for photographing the valley’s many natural monuments.
 At many of these viewpoints, you’ll also encounter Navajos selling jewelry and other crafts.
 At John Ford’s Point, so named because it was a favorite shooting location for film director John Ford, you can see scenes straight out of Ford’s movies with John Wayne.
 To the southwest, for instance, are Mitchell and Gray Whiskers buttes, so prominent in The Searchers.
 To the northeast stands West Mitten Butte, which figures in She Wore a Yellow Ribbon.
 Farther along the 17-mile loop drive that leads to and around Rain God Mesa, take the spur road about a mile beyond Lookout Point to catch a view of East Mitten Butte and Merrick Butte; you’ll be on the same spot that the storied vehicle bearing John Wayne and company traveled in Stagecoach.

 There are two exceptions to the no-traveling-off-road rule.
-The 3.3-mile Wildcat Trail is a loop trail that circles West Mitten Butte and provides the only opportunity to get close to this picturesque butte.
-As you circle the butte, you’ll get all kinds of different perspectives, even one that completely eliminates the “thumb."
-Because this is the park's only option for unguided hiking, it's a not-to-be-missed excursion and one of the most memorable hikes in the state.
-In summer, be sure to carry plenty of water.
+The 3.3-mile Wildcat Trail is a loop hiking trail off Highway 163 that circles West Mitten Butte and provides the only opportunity to get close to this picturesque butte.
+As you circle the butte, you’ll get all kinds of different perspectives, even one that completely eliminates the “thumb.”
+Be sure to carry plenty of water.
 Be aware that the loose sand can make for a difficult slog, so wear good hiking boots, not casual shoes.
 The other trail open without a guide is the Mesa Rim Trail, a .5-mile trail along the mesa above the View Hotel.

 Inside Kayenta’s Burger King, which is next door to the Hampton Inn, there’s an interesting exhibit on the Navajo code talkers of World War II.
-The code talkers were Native American soldiers, including many young Navajos, who used their own language to transmit military messages, primarily in the South Pacific.
+The code talkers were Native American soldiers, including many young Navajos, who used their own languages to transmit coded messages, primarily in the South Pacific.